Canon 100D vs Panasonic GF7

 Review summary: Canon 100D vs Panasonic GF7

 So how do things add up?
-Is there a clear favorite between the Canon 100D and the Panasonic GF7?
-A synthesis of the relative strong points of each of the models is listed below.
+Which of the two cameras – the Canon 100D or the Panasonic GF7 – has the upper hand?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (17.9 vs 15.8MP) with a 8% higher linear resolution.